The perfect solution for the solder shy!

 We've come up with an elegant solution to this problem.
 This circuit board is mounted to the back of the volume and tone potentiometers (knobs), it's pre-soldered and equipped with a screw terminal for your pickup leads.
 To install it all you need to do is -

-- Follow the labels to the left of the grey terminal to plug in each of your pickup wires into the terminal by pushing down the button and inserting the wire for the terminal to clamp it in.
+- Follow the labels to the right of the grey terminal to plug in each of your pickup wires into the terminal by pushing down the button and inserting the wire for the terminal to clamp it in.

 This harness is made up with quality components including